Back to All Events

 Brian McFarlane (photo by Setareh Zandihaghighi)

-An evening of rhythmic technologies - drums, drones, dance from three unique solo artists: percussionist Bill Harris capping off his solo tour at home, synthesist Brian McFarlane visiting from Detroit, and a new project by sound/performance artist Becky Grajeda.
+An evening of creative technologies from three unique solo artists: percussionist Bill Harris capping off his solo tour at home, al kolot’s intersections of electronica and piano preparation, and synthesist Brian McFarlane visiting from Detroit.

 $15 / $10 w/ Student ID - Tickets Available at the Door